BingleBangle-BH/ICT1008_TEAM_1-7/README.md

     Bryan fill this up

-**Do take note that the application will take awhile to start up.
-Due to the creations of multi-dimensional graphs**
+**Do take note that the application will take a while to start up due to the creations of multi-dimensional graphs.**

+**Do note that internet connection is required for this application to run.**

 ## Built With